egg over CTA

 5. Rinse with clean water and dry thoroughly.
 Use a window fan or hair dryer to shorten drying time.

-There are other tested ready-to-use solutions for mold removal.
-One of them is Concrobium Mold Stain Eraser reviewed and recommended by Steve Maxwell.
+There are other tested ready-to-use solutions for mould removal.
+One of them is Concrobium Mould Stain Eraser reviewed and recommended by Steve Maxwell.
 As Steve says this “…new product that’s not only surprisingly effective but also does more than the manufacturer claims.”
-You’ll want to look into it if you have mold on your windows and other surfaces.
+You’ll want to look into it if you have mold on window frame, sill, or other surfaces.

 Mold spores are microscopic and impossible to see with the naked eye.
 To prevent them from spreading, make sure you disinfect anything you’d like to reuse by immersing them in the bleach and water mixture.